Mike McGrady: Naked Came the Stranger

-In 1966, he assembled a group of two dozen fellow Newsday writers in an attempt to write and publish a novel that would parody the prurient bestsellers of the era, which he found to be badly written, citing Jacqueline Susann's Valley of the Dolls as a particular impetus.
-He wanted the book to be sexually explicit, but of low literary quality, and tasked each participant to draft one chapter in a deliberately poor style.
+In 1966, he assembled a group of two dozen fellow Newsday writers to create novel that would parody the prurient bestsellers of the era, which he found to be badly written, citing Jacqueline Susann's Valley of the Dolls as a particular impetus.
+He wanted the book to be sexually explicit and of low literary quality, and had each participant write one deliberately poor chapter.
 McGrady told the authors that "true excellence in writing" would be removed, as he wanted to demonstrate that the work's sexual content alone could guarantee its success.

-The resulting book, Naked Came the Stranger, follows a housewife who, after learning her husband is having an extramarital affair, decides to have as many affairs of her own as she can.
+Naked Came the Stranger follows a housewife who, after learning her husband is having an extramarital affair, decides to have as many affairs of her own as she can.
 Each chapter describes an encounter with a different man, which include lawyers, businessmen, a member of the mafia, and a rabbi.
 It was written under the pseudonym "Penelope Ashe", who was represented in photographs and early interviews by Billie Young, McGrady's sister-in-law.
 It was co-edited with Harvey Aronson, a Newsday editor, and published in 1969 by Lyle Stuart, who often published controversial books.
-As McGrady had hoped, the novel became a bestseller.
-The book's true authorship was acknowledged shortly after its release, though this only brought further attention; it sold about 20,000 copies before the hoax was revealed, and sales more than quadrupled afterward.
+As McGrady had hoped, the novel was a bestseller.
+Its true authorship was acknowledged shortly after its release, though this only brought further attention; it sold about 20,000 copies before the hoax was revealed, and sales more than quadrupled afterward.
 A subsequent paperback run sold over a million copies.